pmndrs/react-three-fiber/readme.md

 # Canvas

 The `Canvas` object is your portal into Threejs.
-It renders Threejs elements, *not dom element*!
+It renders Threejs elements, *not DOM elements*!

 ```jsx
 <Canvas